patricksavalle/devops-project-template/content/planning-method.md

 - [ ] Allocate 50% of project time to non-functionals, optimization and DevOps maintenance

-- [ ] Plan minimal valuable increments and measure their success
+- [ ] Plan minimal valuable increments (MVI) and measure their success

 - [ ] Allocate dedicated periods to focus on one context only, avoid context-switching